MOSQUITO FAQS & FACTS

 Get the Mosquito Facts

 Mosquitoes go through four stages in their lifecycle: egg, larva pupa and adult or imago.
 Adult females lay their eggs in water, which can be a salt marsh, a lake, a puddle, a natural reservoir on a plant, or an artificial water container such as a plastic bucket.
 The first three stages are aquatic and last 5–14 days, depending on the species and the ambient temperature; eggs hatch to become larvae, then pupae.
 The adult mosquito emerges from the pupa as it floats at the water surface.
-Adults live for 4–8 weeks.
+Adults live for 4–8 weeks, which is a key reason why mosquito control services are so important.

 Mosquitoes have mouthparts that are adapted for piercing the skin of plants and animals.
 While males typically feed on nectar and plant juices, the female needs to obtain nutrients from a “blood meal” before she can produce eggs.
-Below are some of our most frequently asked questions and basic mosquito facts that will help keep you and your family healthy.
+Below are some of our most frequently asked questions and basic mosquito facts that will help educate you.
+Finding our mosquito control experts located near you will help you combat these insects.

 Why do mosquitoes bite humans?